Compic360/NovaC/README.md

 includes the NovaC language and the COMET transcomplier

 NovaC language is a language I made for fun.

 It is inspired by the console commands in Minecraft.
-When I was little, I thought Programming languages looked like this.

 It is basically C but its more of a markdown style language that is easier to write and read.

 Insted of the curly bracket language C is, this language uses dashes in body formatting.

 # The basics